-There are multiple ways to take advantage of this, including using Amazon FBA to sell physical products.
+There are multiple ways leverage Amazon to earn money online, including using Amazon FBA to sell physical products.
 But, with this post, we’re looking at how you can get paid to write reviews for Amazon.
-After all, reviews are how people decide what products to buy and companies want good reviews for their items.
-So, there is money to be made.
+It's no secret that with so many choices, one of the #1 methods buyers use to decide which brand to buy is by the number and rating of reviews.

 Amazon also uses the information to determine the order that products are displayed and which ones are featured.
 Products with lots of reviews, or a high ratio of positive reviews get featured higher on the search results page.
 It's no wonder that companies are desperate to collect Amazon reviews.